 Think ahead about budgeting spending money.

 Two out of three meals each day are typically covered by the cost of the tour.
 With that in mind, you can begin to estimate how much money you’ll need for additional meals, snacks, gifts and goodies.
 We will be many wonderful places and you’ll see many wonderful things.
 Be prepared for temptation!
 Budget accordingly.

 Tipping customs are different at every destination.
 When in doubt, ask.

 Check the travel notes specific to your destination for information on tipping.
 We'll also address the topic in an email to you just prior to departure on a tour.
 In most countries, it's customary to tip considerably smaller amounts than in the US.
 Or nothing at all!
 Occasionally, at gratuity will be added on to the bill for large parties (6 or more).
 If you're eating out with a group, check your bill to see if it's included on the price of the meal.
 (Another nice thing to do: offer to pay the group's bill on one check.
 It is so much easier for the waitstaff and only takes you a few extra minutes to figure out your share.)
-It’s Rowan Tree Travel's general practice to collect tips for our tour’s driver from everyone at the end of the trip.
+Your Fiber Ambassador will collect a tip for the coach driver toward the end of the trip.
 Try to retain the equivalent of $1-2 per day in local currency to contribute toward this collective gift.
 It’s a nice way to say thank you to our drivers for loading and unloading all our luggage, driving us up tiny roads to sheep farms and putting up with our good-natured ribbing.
 Regarding your Fiber Ambassadors – and we tell you this not because a tip is required, but because people are always asking what’s appropriate for conveying “thank you for such a great experience” – an appropriate amount would be $5-10 per day.
 You may give this in local currency, US Dollars or (in Heather’s case) an equivalent of drinks from the bar each evening during knit sessions.